Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 ```

 ### -Credential
-Username and password used for key and token-based authentication.
+Username and password used for token-based authentication.
 Not required for integrated authentication.

 ```yaml